stratosphere/stratosphere.github.io/docs/0.5/general/faq.markdown

 <div class="page-header"><h2>General</h2></div>

 <section id="stratosphere_hadoop_project">
-### Is Stratosphere a Hadoop Project?
+### Is Stratosphere a Hadoop Add-on?

-Stratosphere is a data processing system and an alternative to Hadoop's MapReduce component.
-It comes with its own runtime, rather than building on top of MapReduce.
+No, Stratosphere is a data processing system and an alternative to Hadoop's MapReduce component.
+Stratosphere contains its own compute engine, and it does not run on top of Hadoop MapReduce.
 As such, it can work completely independently of the Hadoop ecosystem.
 However, Stratosphere can also access Hadoop's distributed file system (HDFS) to read and write data, and Hadoop's next-generation resource manager (YARN) to provision cluster resources.
 Since most Stratosphere users are using Hadoop HDFS to store their data, we ship already the required libraries to access HDFS.
 </section>

 <section id="stratosphere_hadoop_req">